nolauren/workshops/urdhpedagogy/workshop_esristorymaps.md

 > San Diego is located on the Pacific coast, 120 miles south of Los Angeles and 20 miles north of Tijuana.

 We are going to add one final section on Downtown San Diego.
 In the Main Stage, title this section "Downtown San Diego."
 Where it says location, click "Custom configuration" and zoom into the downtown area.
 Hit the button that says "Save Map Location."
 Next, we will adjust what points are available.
 Next to content, click "Custom Configuration."
 This will provide us a popup with different location layers.
-Lets go ahead and uncheck the "Ferry Routes" and add the "Food" points.
+Let's go ahead and uncheck the "Ferry Routes" and add the "Food" points.
 Finally, click "Save Map Location."
 In the side panel, type in the following information:

 > Start your visit to San Diego in the lively downtown.
 Here, next to San Diego Bay, you'll find the Convention Center, Marina, the baseball stadium, and lots of things to do.